Can I Use Netflix in the Classroom?

 1. Navigate to: http://media.netflix.com

-5. Click on your selected title, and ensure that it contains the "GRANT OF PERMISSION FOR EDUCATIONAL SCREENING" notice.
+3. Click on your selected title, locate the film's Synopsis, and ensure that it contains the "GRANT OF PERMISSION FOR EDUCATIONAL SCREENING" notice.
 If it does not contain this notice, the title is NOT eligible for classroom screening.
 Please follow the instructions set out by Netflix when screening the title in class.